-Students must attain a minimum of thirty credits (Article 34 of the Graduate School Regulations) while fulfilling the completion requirements specified for the graduate major as well as those listed below to complete their master's degree program.
-(Article 11 of the Rules on Graduate Learning)
+Students must attain a minimum of thirty credits (Article 43 of the Graduate School Regulations) while fulfilling the completion requirements specified for the graduate major as well as those listed below to complete their master's degree program.
+(Article 14 of the Rules on Graduate Learning)

 - 1. At least eighteen credits must be attained from among the 400- and 500-level Core Courses of the standard curriculum of the graduate major. - 2.
 At least two credits must be attained from 400-level Humanities and Social Science Courses of the Liberal Arts and Basic Science course category, and one credit from 500-level Humanities and Social Science Courses.
-(This includes courses that are recognized as Humanities and Social Science Courses under Article 3 of the Rules on Graduate Learning.) - 3.
-At least two credits must be attained from among the 400- or 500-level Career Development Courses of the Liberal Arts and Basic Science course category.
-(This includes courses that are recognized as Career Development Courses under Article 3 of the Rules on Graduate Learning.) - 4.
+(This includes courses that are recognized as Humanities and Social Science Courses under Article 10 of Institute of Science Tokyo Detailed Regulations on Graduate School Studies.) - 3.
+At least two credits must be attained from among the 400- or 500-level Entrepreneurship Courses of the Liberal Arts and Basic Science course category.
+(This includes courses that are recognized as Entrepreneurship Courses under Article 10 of Institute of Science Tokyo Detailed Regulations on Graduate School Studies.) - 4.
 The remaining credits, which are not specified in the preceding three provisions, must be attained from other graduate level courses (400 or 500-level).